It was Blu Greenberg and my own smart and provocative mother who brought feminist ideas into my Jewish life.” – Belda Lindenbaum

 Where have I come from and where am I going?
 My mother, myself, and my two daughters represent the “chut hameshulash,” the threefold chain that cannot be broken, that chain of feminist thought and action which will extend to future generations until equity and justice for women become a Jewish religious norm.

-Belda Kaufman Lindenbaum is President of the board of Drisha Institute for Women in New York City and Vice-President of the Jewish Orthodox Feminist Alliance.
-She is also a board member of Ramaz Day School and Bar Ilan University.
+Belda Kaufman Lindenbaum was President of the board of Drisha Institute for Women in New York City, Vice-President of the Jewish Orthodox Feminist Alliance, and a founding board member of Yeshivat Maharat.
+She was also a board member of Ramaz Day School and Bar Ilan University.
 With her husband Marcel and Rabbi Shlomo Riskin, she co-founded Midreshet Lindenbaum in Israel, which is a post-high school learning center for diaspora women and a Yeshivat Hesder (combining study with military service) for Israeli women.
-Lindenbaum is the mother of five children, all married, and the proud grandmother of 18 and still counting.
+Lindenbaum was the mother of five children, all married, and the proud grandmother of 18 and still counting.

 How to cite this page